gvwilson/sdxpy/src/pack/index.md

 The main function for our modified program is similar to its predecessor.
 After loading the manifest,
-we generate a list of all the packages' names.
+we generate a list of all package names.
 Unlike our earlier code,
 the entries in this list don't include versions because we're going to be checking those as we go: